ART: Step-by-Step Guide

 Initiation of Oral Contraceptives

 Some patients will receive oral contraceptives in the cycle prior to the ART cycle.
-This ensures that GnRH analog therapy will start at the proper time if you have irregular cycles.
-There is also evidence that oral contraceptives can help prevent ovarian cysts, which sometimes develop during GnRH analog therapy.
-Provera® or progesterone may be prescribed for patients who ovulate irregularly or not at all.
+This helps with cycle timing.
+There is also evidence that oral contraceptives can help prevent ovarian cysts.

 Suppression of Ovulation